EricWay1024/Homological-Algebra-Notes/ha/1-cat.typ

 #proposition[A morphism $f: B->C$ is monic in $cC$ if and only if $f^op : C -> B$ is epic in $cC^op$.]

 We say that "monic" and "epic" are *dual* concepts.
-Similarly, "initial objects" and "final objects" are dual; "kernels" and "cokerels" are dual.
+Similarly, "initial objects" and "final objects" are dual; "kernels" and "cokernels" are dual.

 == Products and Coproducts